itc-interns/logmon/readme.md

 ![alt text][dashboard17]

-These are the different bar charts showing monthly and hourly bandwidth consumption.
+These are the  bar charts showing monthly and hourly bandwidth consumption.

 ![alt text][dashboard3]
 ![alt text][dashboard4]